Palaeoloxodon namadicus: Size

 Like living elephants, Palaeoloxodon namadicus is thought to have been sexually dimorphic, with males considerably larger than females, with the skull of a P. namadicus male found in the Godavari valley described in 1905 being a full 40% larger than that of a mature female (NHMUK PV M3092, which is now the lectotype specimen from which the species is defined).

 Palaeoloxodon namadicus is the largest species in the genus Palaeoloxodon and one of the largest known proboscideans along with the mastodon "Mammut" borsoni, and considerably larger than living elephants.
 A 2015 study by Asier Larramendi attempted to estimate the size of P. namadicus, as well as other prehistoric proboscideans.
-Based on a fragmentary skeleton of an adult male, comprising two femurs (the left one of which was measured to be 1.6 m in length when excavated in 1834), a left ulna and a right humerus, from Sagauni in Narsinghpur district, Madhya Pradesh, Larramendi extrapolated a shoulder height of 4.35 m and a weight of 13 t for this individual.
+Based on a fragmentary skeleton of an adult male, comprising two femurs (the left one of which was measured to be 1.6 m in length when excavated in 1834), a left ulna and a right humerus, from Sagauni, Larramendi extrapolated a shoulder height of 4.35 m and a weight of 13 t for this individual.

 A fragmentary lower portion of a femur described in 1834 in the same publication that described the femurs of the Sagauni specimen, stated that this femur was almost a quarter larger than that from Sagauni.
-Assuming it was about 20% larger, Larramendi calculated an extrapolated femur length of 1.9 m and a speculative size estimate of 5.2 m tall at the shoulder and 22 t in body mass, which if correct would make P. namadicus possibly the largest land mammal ever, exceeding even paraceratheres in size.
+Assuming it was about 20% larger, Larramendi calculated an extrapolated femur length of 1.9 m and a speculative size estimate of 5.2 m tall at the shoulder and 22 t in body mass, which if correct would make P. namadicus possibly the largest land mammal ever, exceeding even paraceratheres in size (the largest specimens of Paraceratherium transouralicum were estimated to weigh 17.1 tonne in the same study).
 However, Larramendi stated that this estimate should be "taken with a grain of salt" (treated with caution), as they could not locate the specimen, but speculated that it may be stored in the Indian Museum of Kolkata.